top1944/duckuments/docs/atoms_85_fall2017_projects/18_explicit-coord/20-intermediate-design-document-explicit-coord.md

         * string message: on/ off

 3. LED-detection
+Depending on the algorithm implemented:
-    * Input: camera_image
+    * Input: camera_image (possibly after anti-instagram)
     * Output: LED detected/ LED not detected
     * Subscribed topic: from LED-coordination
         * string message: detect/ no_detect
     * Published topic: to LED-coordination
         * string message: LED_detected/ no_LED_detected
+or
+    * Input: camera_image (possibly after anti-instagram)
+    * Output: LED detected right/ LED detected front / LED not detected
+    * Subscribed topic: from LED-coordination
+        * string message: detect/ no_detect
+    * Published topic: to LED-coordination
+        * string message: LED_detected/ no_LED_detected

-A diagram of our nodes is shown below:
+A diagram of our nodes is shown below.

 <div figure-id="fig:Nodes" figure-caption="Nodes">
      <img src="nodes.png" style='width: 80ex; height: auto'/>
 </div>

-The initial pose of Duckiebot have to fulfill following requirements (given to The Controllers):

-* Min.
-10cm behind center of red line;
-* Max.
-16cm behind center of red line;
-* +/- 10° of rotation;
-* +/- 5 cm offset from center of the driving lane.
+We subscribe to the following topics:
+* Corrected image with maximum assumed latency 1s;
+* Flag at intersection with maximum assumed latency 1s.

+The following topics are published:
+* Flag go/no_go with maximum latency 60s (this is the time needed to make sure that the intersection can be navigated safely).